SensorsINI/v2e/README.md

 ## Installation

+### Advice about conversion time
-**NOTE** We recommend running _v2e_ on a CUDA GPU or it will be very slow.
+We recommend running _v2e_ on a CUDA GPU or it will be very slow.
 With a low-end GTX-1050, _v2e_ runs about 50-200X slower than real time using 10X slowdown factor and 346x260 video.

+Conversion speed depends linearly on the reciprocal of the desired DVS timestamp resolution.
+If you demand fine resolution of e.g. 100us, then expect many minutes of computing per second of source video.
+Running on Google colab with GPU, it took 500s per second of 12FPS source video, because of the very high upsampling ratio of over 800X and the 220k frames that needed to be produced for DVS modeling.

+We advise using the _--stop_ option for trial run before starting a long conversion.

 ### Make conda environment
 You are encouraged to install v2e on a separate Python environment